n., plural: non-living things

 Growth by accretion

 A non-living thing does not grow the same way a living thing does.
-Some non-living things seem to display growth, however, the growth occurs by accretion rather than by metabolic reactions.
+Some non-living things seem to display growth, however, this growth occurs by accretion rather than by metabolic reactions.

 Lack of reproduction

 Non-living things cannot naturally create copies of their own kind; living things can, by reproduction.
 A living thing can produce life.
 There are two ways by which a living thing can: sexual reproduction and asexual reproduction.
 In sexual reproduction, male and female sex cells of the two parents unite and form a zygote that will develop eventually into a being of their own kind.
-In asexual reproduction, sex cells are involved and the offspring comes from only one parent.
+In asexual reproduction, somatic cells are involved (e.g., in budding, fragmentation, etc.).
+Still, on certain occasions, sex cells may also be involved and when they do the offspring comes from only one parent (maternal), such as in the case of parthenogenesis where an offspring grows from an unfertilized egg.

 Lack of metabolism

 A non-living thing does not metabolize whereas a living thing does.
 Metabolism refers to the various processes that enable the cell to stay alive.
 There are two forms of metabolism: catabolism and anabolism.
-In catabolism, the living thing carries out degradative chemical reactions that lead to the breaking down of complex molecules into smaller units, and obtains energy that is released from the process.
+In catabolism, the living thing carries out degradative chemical reactions that lead to the breaking down of complex molecules into smaller units and obtains energy that is released from the process.
 In anabolism, energy-driven chemical reactions build molecules from smaller units.
-Thus, a living thing needs energy that they can use to fuel these reactions.
-Conversely, non-living things do not carry out such metabolic processes and they do not require energy to put up with their existence.
+Thus, a living thing needs energy that it can use to fuel these reactions.
+Conversely, a non-living thing does not carry out such metabolic processes and does not require energy to put up with its existence.

 Not responding to stimuli